thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: 'Open your dashboard and enter edit mode;'
     1:
         image: /images/user-guide/widgets/overview/add-new-dashboard-2-ce.png
-        title: 'Click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+        title: 'Click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the Select widgets bundle dialog window;'
     2:
         image: /images/user-guide/widgets/overview/add-new-dashboard-3-ce.png
         title: 'Select widget bundle, for example, "Charts".
-To find the widget you want as quickly as possible, use the search bar by clicking a magnifying glass icon and inputting the name of the widget there;'
+To quickly find your desired widget, use the search bar by clicking the magnifying glass icon and entering the widget&#39;s name;'
     3:
         image: /images/user-guide/widgets/overview/add-new-dashboard-4-ce.png
-        title: 'Select a widget, for example, “Timeseries Line Chart”, and click on it to open the “Add Widget” dialog box.'
+        title: 'Choose a widget, for instance, "Timeseries Line Chart" and click on it to open the "Add Widget" dialog window;'
     4:
         image: /images/user-guide/widgets/overview/add-new-dashboard-5-ce.png
-        title: 'Specify datasource, add data key, and click the "Add" button.
-Then apply changes;'
+        title: 'Specify the data source, add the data key, and click the "Add" button.
+Finally, apply your changes;'
     5:
         image: /images/user-guide/widgets/overview/add-new-dashboard-6-ce.png
-        title: 'Your first widget is created.'
+        title: 'Your first widget has been created.'

 import-widget:
     0:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-1-ce.png
         title: 'Open your dashboard and enter edit mode.
-Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the Select widgets bundle dialog window;'
     1:
-        image: /images/user-guide/widgets/overview/data-settings/import-widget-2-ce.png
+        image: /images/user-guide/widgets/overview/import-widget-2-ce.png
         title: 'Click the "Import widget" button in the upper right corner of the screen;'
     2:
-        image: /images/user-guide/widgets/overview/data-settings/import-widget-3-ce.png
+        image: /images/user-guide/widgets/overview/import-widget-3-ce.png
-        title: 'The widget import window will open.
-Upload the JSON file and click "Import";'
+        title: 'In the widget import window, upload the JSON file and click "Import";'
     3:
-        image: /images/user-guide/widgets/overview/data-settings/import-widget-4-ce.png
+        image: /images/user-guide/widgets/overview/import-widget-4-ce.png
         title: 'The widget has been imported.
-Adjust widget size and save changes.'
+However, the widget does not yet display data because the data source is not specified.
+Enter Edit widget mode to specify the data source;'
     4:
+        image: /images/user-guide/widgets/overview/import-widget-5-ce.png
+        title: 'Specify data source, add the data key(s), and apply changes;'
+    5:
-        image: /images/user-guide/widgets/overview/data-settings/import-widget-5-ce.png
+        image: /images/user-guide/widgets/overview/import-widget-6-ce.png
-        title: 'Widget is imported.'
+        title: 'You should now see the data in the widget.
+In our case, this is a temperature graph.
+After all the settings, save the dashboard.'

 add-widget-basic-mode:
     0: